 How to improve GPS signal reception

-I have mentioned several times, in this study, how the location by GPS signal is possible anywhere on the Earth, at any time and regardless of weather conditions.
-However, because GPS receivers rely on a satellite signal, reception is not always optimal, and in some cases it may take longer to get an acceptable result.
+It is mentioned several times, in this study, how the location by GPS signal is possible anywhere on the Earth, at any time and regardless of weather conditions.
+However, because GPS receivers rely on a satellite signal, reception is not always optimal, and in some cases, it may take longer to get an acceptable result.

 Do you find yourself exactly in this case?
 Do not despair, all is not lost: there are small “tips” to follow to improve the reception of the GPS signal, especially on smartphones and tablets.
-Below I’ll show you the most useful ones.

-Eliminating obstacles – to receive the signal from the satellites better, it is good that there are no “obstacles” between the “source” (the sky) and the receiver.
-Consequently, I suggest you use the GPS pointing the device straight to the sky, better if outdoors and in the absence of elements such as ceilings, partitions or other.
+Eliminating obstacles – To receive the signal from the satellites better, it is good that there are no “obstacles” between the “source” (the sky) and the receiver.
+Consequently, it is suggested you to use the GPS pointing the device straight to the sky, better if outdoors and in the absence of elements such as ceilings, partitions or other.

-High-precision location services – if GPS alone can not provide you with a very precise location, you can take advantage of the “high-precision” location, which also uses information received from WiFi, cellular connection and Bluetooth.
-To activate it on Android, go to Settings> Geolocation, tap on the Mode item and set the check mark on the item High precision.
+High-precision location services – if GPS alone can not provide you with a very precise location, you can take advantage of the “high-precision” location, which also uses the information received from WiFi, cellular connection and Bluetooth.
+To activate it on Android, go to Settings> Geolocation, tap on the Mode item and set the checkmark on the item High precision.
 This step is not necessary on iOS, where “high precision” services are active by default.

 Now that you know all the information you need on GPS, you can finally take advantage of this technology with the knowledge of how this works.
-Before concluding, however, I want to give you some advice: do not think that the GPS is only for “navigation”, because this small chip can be useful even if your device is lost or stolen: if the GPS is active, there is the possibility to locate the device before it is turned off or to know its last position.
-I told you in detail about this in my guides on how to locate GPS and how to track a stolen phone : I suggest you read them carefully.
+Before concluding, look at some advice: do not think that the GPS is only for “navigation”, because this small chip can be useful even if your device is lost or stolen: if the GPS is active, there is the possibility to locate the device before it is turned off or to know its last position.